XuJiandong/ckb-js/docs/intro.md

 -e 'console.log("hello,world")'
 ```

-As argument can be very long on ckb-vm(depending on stack size), a very long JS
+As argument can be very long on ckb-vm(depending on stack size), a very long JavaScript
 code can be executed via this method.

-When `-f` is provided, it treats JS code as a file system, rather than a single JS
+When `-f` is provided, it treats JavaScript code as a file system, rather than a single
-code file.
-See more [TODO].
+JavaScript code file.
+JavaScript module is based on file system.
+See more [file system and
+module](./fs.md).

 When `-c` is provided, See section below.